zealot2z/focal_plane_scripts/README.md

 run_pipeline.sh: This is a bash file, meant for reading all .raw files within a defined directory and processing them into .pngs.
 This script utilizes focal_plane_refractor and focal_plane_overlay.

-convert.py: Converts RA and DEC of a star into azimuth and elevation.
+convertElAz.py: Converts RA and DEC of a star into azimuth and elevation.

+convertEquitorial.py: Converts a given El and Az of a star into RA and DEC.
+Meant to see how the calculated offset coordinates of a star compare to its true RA and DEC.

 fits.py: Converts .png into .fits for some generic background noise removal script. ##NEEDS WORK